ucsd-cse29/pa1-utf8/README.md

 If `cpi_start` is greater than `cpi_end` or either is negative, the function should have no effect.

+If the end index is larger than the `utf8_strlen` for the string, it should act as if the end index was exactly `utf8_strlen` of the string.

 #### Example Usage:

 ```